 This tab lists all jobs that have been acquired.
 You can create a job manually, or a job can be created automatically when you acquire images from a camera or memory card.

 A Project tab contains projects that can combine images from several different folders.
 Only links are created, so the image files are not moved or copied to other locations.
 This means that one physical file can exist in many projects.

 This tab contains actions that can be performed on the images, for example copying the image or changing the image’s size.
 See the Actions guide for more information.

-At the bottom of the FotoStation window you find the status bar.
-Here you get information regarding the application’s status.
-For example, the name of the selected source (folder, archive, or project) will show up in the left-hand side of the status bar.
+At the bottom of the FotoStation window, you find the status bar.
+Here you see information regarding the application’s status.
+For example, the name of the selected source (folder, archive, or project) is displayed on the left-hand side of the status bar.

-In the right-most part of the status bar, the range of files currently shown will appear, together with total number of files in the selected source.
+In the right-most part of the status bar, the range of files currently shown is displayed, together with the total number of files in the selected source.

 When FotoStation is performing time-consuming processes, such as scanning a folder for images, a progress bar will appear in the middle of the status bar.
 If you want to abort the process, press the Esc key.